Mythical national championship: High school sports

 Because high school sports in the United States such as football and basketball are state-centered sports involving thousands of schools, it would be almost impossible to have a national championship playoff.
 A single-game playoff for football, however, was attempted in 1938 and 1939, it was particularly difficult at that time due to many states' prohibition of postseason games.
 Nearly all states crown several champions in different classifications, which are not uniform from state to state, based upon school enrollments.

 Some publications and internet sites release nationwide rankings for high school sports based on polls or mathematical formulas which take into account various factors like average margin of victory and strength of schedule.
 Schools that finish atop these rankings, particularly the USA Today poll, often claim to be national champions, and the press calls them "mythical national champions".

 National Football League

 In the earliest days of the National Football League, the NFL championship was determined by a formula and by the votes of the NFL owners.
 In three instances, 1920, 1921 and 1925, this led to disputed titles.
 In 1932, two teams tied atop the standings led to a one-game playoff for the championship, which was made permanent the next year.
-There has been some sort of NFL playoff ever since, and as the league grew, so too did the tournament, which eventually took form as the single-elimination tournament it is today.
+There has been some sort of NFL playoff ever since, and as the league grew, so too did the tournament, which eventually took form as the 14–team single-elimination tournament it is today.